mariano22/argcovidapi/README.md

 ## Create api instance passing the working directory
-When load the data the API tells if there are no entries in 'Info' sheet for certain city.
+When load the data, the API tells if there are no entries in 'Info' sheet for certain city.

 ```python